 We often hear about the importance of setting high academic expectations for students.
 But what about behavior?

 One of the best ways to help students meet rigorous academic expectations is to first set high expectations for behavior.
 Why?
-In classrooms with clear and consistent behavior expectations:
+With clear, consistent classroom expectations:

 - Students know and understand what’s expected of them, which gives them confidence.